The Jury

 The jury session takes place in early March.
 Shortly after, you’ll receive notification of the jury’s decision.
 Depending on the category, you could be awarded a Gold, Winner or Best of Best distinction.
 The best part: the labels come with a jury statement and can be used freely for your communications.

 Carsta Maria Müller, Managing Director at Baby got Business, is an industry expert and media scientist who has been working in the social media world for over 15 years, most recently at Meta as Strategic Partner Manager for Creator, Media & Sport Companies and previously as Director of Social Media at ProSiebenSat.1.
-For 10 years, she has been supporting (media) companies in their digital transformation, inspiring people with content, creative storytelling and KPIs & social media strategies.
+For 10 years, she has been supporting companies in their digital transformation, inspiring people with content, creative storytelling and KPIs and social media strategies.
 As Managing Director at Baby got Business, she is responsible for the Academy & Consulting division and hosts the social media podcast ‘What The Social?!’ powered by Baby got Business.

-Sophia Rödiger is Chief Marketing Officer at 1KOMMA5°, a marketplace and technology platform for CO2-neutral energy, heating and mobility.
-She is a business psychologist and author and has been shaping innovation in the digital energy and mobility environment for over 10 years.
-Most recently, she founded and led the blockchain technology company bloXmove as CEO, which was created after a management buyout with Mercedes-Benz.
-It was here, at the car manufacturer, that Sophia's career began in various management positions related to start-up investment and digital transformation.
-Sophia Rödiger was a member of the bitkom executive board and is an active international keynote speaker.
-She places particular emphasis on (digital) education and also posts her own podcast formats on this topic, such as the current NEW ENERGY TALKS.
+Sophia Rödiger is a business psychologist, author and has been working in the digital energy and mobility sector for over ten years.
+Most recently, she founded and led the blockchain technology company bloXmove as CEO, which was created after a management buy-out with Mercedes-Benz.
+Her career began at the latter car manufacturer, where she worked in various management positions on start-up investments and transformation processes.
+Rödiger was a member of the board of bitkom and is an active international keynote speaker.
+She is also committed to digital education and hosts the podcast ‘NEW ENERGY TALKS’.
+She has been Chief Marketing Officer at 1KOMMA5° since 2024 and accepted the German Brand Awards 2025 Startup of the Year honorary award on behalf of the zero-emission energy provider.